 Ouwehands Dierenpark, Netherlands

-An enormous media circus assembled at Schiphol Airport in Amsterdam earlier this year when two giant pandas – Xing Ya and Wu Wen – arrived from China.
+An enormous media circus assembled at Schiphol Airport in Amsterdam last year when two giant pandas – Xing Ya and Wu Wen – arrived from China.

 The duo has since been moved to Ouwehands Dierenpark where they are the newest attraction.
 After giving the pandas a while to adjust to their new home, the two are now settled in their new environment for the world to see.